lucasgcb/licenseAppender/README.md

 # About

-This is a bash script to format and append LICENSE into your Python source files.
+This is a simple bash script to format and append your LICENSE file into the header of your Python project's source files.

 ## Details